DataFire/Integrations/integrations/generated/azure_powerbiembedded/README.md

   * description `string`: The localized friendly description for the operation as shown to the user.
 This description should be thorough, yet concise.
 It will be used in tool-tips and detailed views.
   * operation `string`: The localized friendly name for the operation as shown to the user.
 This name should be concise (to fit in drop downs), but clear (self-documenting).
 Use Title Casing and include the entity/resource to which it applies.
   * origin `string`: The intended executor of the operation; governs the display of the operation in the RBAC UX and the audit logs UX.
 Default value is 'user,system'
   * provider `string`: The localized friendly form of the resource provider name.
 This form is also expected to include the publisher/company responsible.
 Use Title Casing.
-Begin with “Microsoft” for 1st party services.
+Begin with "Microsoft" for 1st party services.
   * resource `string`: The localized friendly form of the resource type related to this action/operation.
 This form should match the public documentation for the resource provider.
 Use Title Casing.
-For examples, refer to the “name” section.
+For examples, refer to the "name" section.

 ### Error
 * Error `object`